General Private School Information

 Participation in Driver Education

-A student enrolled in a Delaware nonpublic school (private and homeschool) and who is a resident of Delaware is entitled to one free driver education course through an adult education program pursuant to DDOE Regulation 540.
+A student enrolled in a Delaware private school and who is a resident of Delaware is entitled to one free driver education course through an adult education program pursuant to DDOE Regulation 540.
 Adult education programs in a district offering driver education and driver education classes at the YMCA in Dover are approved programs by the DDOE.

 Please note, the course is offered for free but there is a registration fee that varies depending on your selected location.